cloudnativer/kube-install/README.md

 <br>

-## 2.4 Login kubernetes dashboard UI
+## 2.5 Login kubernetes dashboard UI

 <br>
-Execute the following command on the k8s-master you selected to view the kube-dashboard console URL and key:<br>
+Execute the following command on the Kube-Install you selected to view the kube-dashboard console URL and key:<br>

 ```
 # cat /opt/kube-install/loginkey.txt